Mission, Vision, Purpose 101 for Small Business Owners

 Think of it this way:

 When you define these clearly, you give your business an anchor and a north star.
-That matters whether you’re running a two-person shop, a side hustle, or a 20-person growing team.
+That matters - if you’re running a two-person shop, a side hustle, or a 20-person growing team.

 Step 1: Defining Your Purpose

-Your purpose is your ultimate “why.”
-It’s not about profit or products.
+A purpose statement describes why an organization exists beyond making money.
 It’s about meaning.
 Sometimes its easier for small businesses to begin here.
 Your purpose is the emotional anchor that gives your business meaning.
+It’s the north star: the higher calling, impact, or contribution you want to make in the world.
 It should be people-centered, timeless, and heartfelt.
-It differentiates you and helps customers and collaborators connect emotionally.

 Tips: